canonical/cloud-init/doc/rtd/tutorial/index.rst

 Tutorials
 *********

-This section contains step-by-step tutorials to help you learn about cloud-init.
+Our step-by-step tutorials will help you learn about cloud-init and what it can do.

 New user tutorial
 =================